 Additionally, as these muscles take up the majority of the chest wall, working them out will burn a considerable amount of energy.
 If you’re looking to shed some pounds and tone up, then this is an especially good muscle to train.
 It will rev up your metabolism quite nicely.

-It’s an oldie, but a goodie — the classic push-ups and all its variations is one of the best exercises you can do to improve the strength and shape of your chest.
+It’s an oldie, but a goodie—the classic push-ups and all its variations is one of the best exercises you can do to improve the strength of your chest.
 Varying the position of your body and the amount of time executing the exercise will hit different areas of your chest, for balanced upper body strength.

 Before we get into the workout, here’s how to do different push-up variations.